majoralex/plotly-dash/README.md

 My goal for this project is to create a web application that visualizes US Police shoottings (2015 to 2020) in a way tha is dynamic and interactive with Dash from Plotly.

-# Steps Taken
-us_police_shootings_dash_app.py is the main working file that does the following: thas the Scatter Geo visualization that also used the Geocod

 Below are the following steps to achieve this outcome:

 # Achieved Goals